kieranknowles1/selfhosting/readme.md

 Only ARM architectures, such as the Raspberry Pi, are supported.
 My deployment is on a Raspberry Pi 5 with 8GB of RAM and a 64-bit OS.

+### Guiding Principles
+The guiding principles of this project are:

+1. **Open Source**: All software used is **fully** open source.
+This means no proprietary software.
+To the best of my knowledge, you can access the source code for every piece of software used in this project.
+   I believe that open source software is better for everyone (a greater good if you will) and I want to support it as much as possible.
+2. **Self-hosted**: As much as possible, these services will work without relying on third-party services.
+   If a third-party service is required, it should be replaceable with a self-hosted alternative.
+   A good example of this is the use of [Restic](https://restic.net/) for backups, which can back up to any cloud storage provider of your choice, or even another server you own. (please make sure to follow the [3-2-1 backup rule](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/))
+3. **Privacy**: I believe that privacy is a fundamental human right.
+As such, data will remain in your control at all times to the best of my ability.
+This means no tracking, no telemetry, and no backing up without local encryption that only you have the key to.

+How well I have achieved these principles is up to you to decide.
+If you have any suggestions for improvement, please let me know.

 ## Setup